-Score Primary Specific Counseling Exceeds Meets Expectations Near Expectations Below Expectations Harmful " Counselin Skills and Therapeutic Expectations / / Demonstrates / Developing / (1) g Skill(s) Conditions Descriptors Demonstrates Competencies towards Unacceptable (1) g omn(o) conditions Descriptors Competencies (4) Competencies (2) 1.
+Score Primary Counselin g Skill(s) Specific Counseling Skills and Therapeutic Conditions Descriptors Exceeds Expectations / Demonstrates Competencies Meets Expectations / Demonstrates Competencies (4) Near Expectations / Developing towards Competencies BelowExpectations / Unacceptable (2) Harmful (1) 1.
 A Nonverba l Skills Includes Body Position, Eye Contact, Posture, Distance from Client, Voice Tone, Rate of Speech, Use of silence, etc. (attuned to the emotional state and cultural norms of the clients) Demonstrates effective nonverbal communication skills, conveying connectedness & empathy (85%).
 Demonstrates effective nonverbal communication skills for the majority of counseling sessions (70%) Demonstrates inconsistency in his or her nonverbal communication skills.
 Demonstrates limited nonverbal communication skills.
 Demonstrates poor nonverbal communication skills, such as ignores client &/or gives judgmental looks.
 1. B Encouragers Includes Minimal Encouragers & Door Openers such as "Tell me more about", "Hmm" Demonstrates appropriate use of encouragers, which supports development of a therapeutic relationship (85%).
 Demonstrates appropriate use of encouragers for the majority of counseling sessions, which supports development of a therapeutic relationship Demonstrates inconsistency in his or her use of appropriate encouragers.
 Demonstrates limited ability to use appropriate encouragers.
-Demonstrates poor ability to use appropriate encouragers, such as using skills in a judgmental 1.
+Demonstrates poor ability to use appropriate encouragers, such as using skills in a iudgmental 1.
 C Questions Use of Appropriate Open & Closed Questioning (e.g., avoidance of double questions) Demonstrates appropriate use of open & close-ended questions, with an emphasis on open-ended question (85%).
 Demonstrates appropriate use of open & close-ended questions for the majority of counseling sessions (70%).
 Demonstrates inconsistency in using open-ended questions & may use closed questions for prolonged periods.
-Demonstrates limited ability to use openended questions with restricted effectiveness.
+Demonstrates limited ability to use open- ended questions with restricted effectiveness.
 Demonstrates poor ability to use open- ended questions, such as questions tend to confuse clients or restrict the counseling process.
 1. D Reflecting a Paraphrasing Basic Reflection of Content - Paraphrasing (With couples and families, paraphrasing the different clients' multiple perspectives) Demonstrates appropriate use of paraphrasing as a primary therapeutic approach (85%).
 Demonstrates appropriate use of paraphrasing (majority of counseling sessions; 70%).
 Demonstrates paraphrasing inconsistently& inaccurately or mechanical or parroted responses.
 Demonstrates limited proficiency in paraphrasing or is often inaccurate.
 Demonstrates poor ability to paraphrase, such as being judgmental &/or dismissive.
 1. E Reflecting b Reflection of Feelings Reflection of Feelings (With couples and families, reflection of each clients' feelings) Demonstrates appropriate use of reflection of feelings as a primary approach (85%).
 Demonstrates appropriate use of reflection of feelings (majority of counseling sessions; 70%).
 Demonstrates reflection of feelings inconsistently & is not matching the client.
-Demonstrates limited proficiency in reflecting feelings &/or is often inaccurate.
+Demonstrateslimited proficiency in reflecting feelings &/or is often inaccurate.
 Demonstrates poor ability to reflective feelings, such as beingjudgmental &/or dismissive.
 1. F Reflecting c Summarizing Summarizing content, feelings, behaviors, & future plans (With couples and families, summarizing relational patterns of interaction) Demonstrates consistent ability to use summarization to include content, feelings, behaviors, and future plans (85%).
 Demonstrates ability to appropriately use summarization to include content, feelings, behaviors, and future plans (majority of counseling sessions; 70%).
 Demonstrates inconsistent & inaccurate ability to use summarization.
 Demonstrates limited ability to use summarization (e.g., summary suggests counselor did not understand clients or is overly focused on content rather than process).
 Demonstrates poor ability to summarize, such as being judgmental &/or dismissive.
-Score Primary Specific Counseling Exceeds Meets Expectations Near Expectations BelowExpectations Harmful Counselin Skills and Expectations / / Demonstrates / Developing /Unacceptable (1)
+Score Primary Counselin Specific Counseling Skills and Exceeds Expectations / Meets Expectations / Demonstrates Near Expectations / Developing BelowExpectations /Unacceptable Harmful (1)